dreamfactorysoftware/platform-wiki/project-and-community/contributing/Contributing.md

 1. Individual Contributor License Agreement _(coming soon)_
 2. Software Grant and Corporate Contributor License Agreement _(coming soon)_

 Please complete and sign the most appropriate CLA for you.
-For more information, see our dedicated page on our [Contributor License Agreement](CLA).
+For more information, see our dedicated page on our [Contributor License Agreements](CLA).

 ## 2. Join the conversation